chdmark/QuickPool/README.md

 It is built with Ruby on Rails and utilizes GeoKit and Twilio functionality.
 Although it is not currently deployed, you may see a live version with installation instructions provided below.

+*Note: QuickPool was created in less than 12 hours as part of a civic-themed hackathon

 ##How to Use
 Quickpool is an extremely easy to use application.
 After creating a simple profile, you are able to create a carpool request by inputting three fields: starting address, ending address, and whether you are a driver or rider.
 After submitting your request, Quickpool will search existing requests for a matches.
 Once you find a match, you will be notified by SMS and will be able to look at the updated request on your user profile.